-As you may have noticed from our weekly Featured Photographer blog posts, a lot of photographers are big fans of Canon, and especially the 5Ds.
-We’ve seen dozens of professional photographers coming in and upgrading their 5D Mark III for the latest and greatest, Mark IV.
+As you may have noticed from our weekly Featured Photographer blog posts, a lot of photographers are big fans of Canon, and especially the 5D Series.
+We’ve seen dozens of professional photographers coming in and upgrading their 5D Mark III for the latest and greatest, the Canon 5D Mark IV.
 Besides all of the obvious reasons why the Mark IV is a superior camera to the Mark III, (such as the LCD touchscreen, built-in wifi, 4K video capability, and higher megapixels) we want to go over a few things you maybe don’t already know about the 5D Mark IV.

 If you are lucky enough to own the 5D Mark IV, these tips will help you maximize your use of the camera.
 Some of these functions are hidden deep in the menus, but can drastically improve your shooting process.